SCHS Header

 Illustrations by Allan B. Allen

 This is Jim Sayre's second book about farm stories from Shelby County.
-He writes personal accounts of the rural people of our county by telling short stories that are part of our history and culture.
+The book contains personal accounts of the rural people of our county by telling short stories that are part of our history and culture.

 246 pages, softbound

-Jim Sayre is the past editor of the newsletter for the historical society, Historical Highlights, and is a regular contributor to the Sidney Daily News.
-He is a 2002 recipient of the "Individual Achievement Award" from the Ohio Association of Historical Societies and Museums and the author of Farm Tales, A History of Agriculture in Shelby County.
+Jim Sayre was the past editor of the newsletter for the historical society, Historical Highlights, and was a regular contributor to the Sidney Daily News.
+He was a 2002 recipient of the "Individual Achievement Award" from the Ohio Association of Historical Societies and Museums and the author of Farm Tales, A History of Agriculture in Shelby County.

 Treasure Chest Series: Our Civil War Heroes